Joey B: Collaborations and influences

 On his career path, Joey B has collaborated with artists such as Sarkodie, EL, Fuse ODG, Edem and many others.
 The rapper's music has been influenced by several artists such as Kanye West and Kid Cudi.

 In September 2015, Roc Nation's rapper, Vic Mensa who was on a short trip to Ghana for his grandmother's funeral, disclosed he would love to work with Joey B and Sarkodie.
 The following year, Vic Mensa again on Beats 1 Radio interview with Ebro Darden, tipped listeners of possible collaborations with Joey B, Sarkodie and M.anifest.

 Fashion style and brand ambassador for Adidas

-In July 2015, the world's eminent manufacturer of sports shoes, clothing and accessories; Adidas (Ghana) outdoor Joey B as their brand ambassador, making him the first in Africa.
+In July 2015, a manufacturer of sports shoes, clothing and accessories; Adidas (Ghana) outdoor Joey B as their brand ambassador, making him the first in Africa.

-Style influence

-Joey B over the years has become not just a household name for mellow-vibe music but also his fashion style.
-His unique sense of fashion and great appeal to the youth has won him the most influential fashion icon in Ghana.

-"Joey B's fashion style has grown so large that his other rappers cannot help but to follow the trend.", an article on Ghana Web reported.

-The rapper is well-noted for trendsetting skinny jeans and tattered clothing [preferably called fades and tatters] in Ghana.